Redirects

 Overview

-• You cannot edit a redirect.
+- You cannot change an existing redirect.
 To modify a redirect, you must delete it, and then recreate it.

-• If you wish to redirect a domain’s visitors from the insecure version of the website to the secure version, use the Force HTTPS Redirect option on cPanel’s Domains interface (cPanel » Home » Domains » Domains).
+- If you wish to redirect a domain’s visitors from the insecure version of the website to the secure version, use the Force HTTPS Redirect option in cPanel’s Domains interface (cPanel » Home » Domains » Domains).

 Add a redirect